The Logan Library realizes that students may need a copy of a specific standard for their design project.

 To identify the Individual standards that have been purchased by the Logan Library, access the library catalog, click on the Advanced Search tab, pull down the All Fields menu to Title of Collection, type standards in the search box, and click on search.
 You may browse the titles or further refine your search.
 If you are searching for a specific standard in the library catalog, type the standard number in the All Fields search box as a Keyword.
 For example, search for ISO 14971.

-ASTM and SAE Ground Vehicle Standards
+SAE Ground Vehicle Standards

 Standards Not Currently Available at Rose-Hulman